landon9720/Proseeo/README.md

 * Download and install Proseeo
 * Create a project directory, `cd` into that directory, and execute `p init name`.
 Name is the name of your project.
 * Create your first story using `p start name`.
 Name is the name of your story, and can be anything you want.
 You can use a generic name such as `bug` or something specific.
+If name matches a plan, then that plan is automaticalloy used.
+To start a new bug story enter `p start bug`.
 * later

 **ok** ok